ansible/lightbulb/workshops/roles/README.md

 ### The Assignment

-#### usinging ansible-galaxy
+#### Using ansible-galaxy

-* use ansible-galaxy to install a influxdb role created by Ross McDonald, and a grafana role created by James Martin.
+* Use ansible-galaxy to find and install a influxdb role created by Timothy Appnel (tima) and a grafana role created by James Martin (jsmartin).

-#### Convert previous playbook to role
+#### Refactor your basic playbook to role

-Refactor the previous playbook into a role.
-It should have the following features.
+Start from the basic playbook you developed in the previous workshop, where you installed and setup telegraf on each web node, and refactor into a role.
+It should have the following features:

-* Generates a configuration file that points to the influxdb server.
+* Creates a configuration file that points to the influxdb server.
+* The configuration can be modified thru parameters passed in to the role.
 * Has default values if a configuration (role) parameter is not passed in.

 #### Playbook Creation

 The playbook should be composed of 2 plays.
-The first play will target the grafana and influxdb roles against your influxdb server.
+The first play will target the grafana and influxdb roles against the grafana server in your inventory.
 Before those roles are executed, use a pre_task to setup the epel-release package.

-* Generates a configuration file that points to the influxdb
-* The configuration can be modified thru parameters passed in to the role.
-* Has default values if a configuration (role) parameter is not passed in.
+The second play will target your newly created telegraf role against the web nodes in your inventory.

 #### Freebies

-You will need to pass the `extra_vars.yml` file as extra vars to your ansible-playbook command.  `training-dashboard.json` is used to populate a dashboard in grafana.
+You will need to pass the `extra_vars.yml` file as extra vars to your ansible-playbook command.

+The file `training-dashboard.json` is used to populate a dashboard in grafana.
 When referencing make sure the path to `training-dashboard.json` in vars.yml is relative to the playbook path.

-Go to http://your_grafana_ip:3000 to login to your grafana server.
+Go to http://your_grafana_ip_here:3000 to login to your grafana server.

 The default username and password for grafana is  **admin** / **password**.